AnxietyWump/nxbash/README.md

-# nxwsh
+# nxsh
-The same sounds cool.
-A homebrew utility app that allows the use of a bash shell, and more.
+A Nintendo Switch homebrew app that allows the use of a terminal over telnet and ssh, as well as natively through the switch itself.